 Ole Gunnar Solskjaer says Manchester United need to make 'quality' signings after Burnley defeat

-Solskjaer hopes Man Utd can use January market to boost his squad; admits Burnley defeat "wasn't good enough for Manchester United"
+Solskjaer hopes to use January market to boost his squad; admits Burnley defeat "wasn't good enough for Manchester United"

 Ole Gunnar Solskjaer says Manchester United need "quality" signings to help his mentally fatigued young squad after losing to Burnley.